bruinformula/candy/README.md

 - CMake 3.26+
 - C++20 compiler (GCC, Clang, or MSVC)

-The project manages three main dependencies with different installation approaches:
+The project manages 2 main dependencies:
-- **[ggml](https://github.com/ggerganov/ggml)** - High-performance linear algebra library (automatically built by the project)
 - **SQLite** - Lightweight database engine (can use local installation or be automatically built)
 - **Boost Spirit** - Parser framework for DBC file parsing (can use local installation or be automatically built)